 The superior convergence of the proposed approach is further validated by the {\it iterate convergence} presented in Figure~\ref{Fig_NormDiff}.
-We compare discriminator-guided Langevin sampler, with \(\alpha_t = \alpha_0 = 10\), with and without noise perturbations \(\z_t\), against the base NCSN model, owing to the links to the score-based results derived in ScoreGANs and FloWGANs.
+We compare discriminator-guided Langevin sampler, with \(\alpha_t = \alpha_0 = 10\), with and without noise perturbations \(\z_t\), against the base NCSN model, owing to the links to the score-based results derived.
 We plot \(\|\x_t - \x_{t-1}\|_2^2\) as a function of iteration \(t\) for the MNIST learning task.
 In NCSN, the iterates converge at each noise level, and subsequently, when the noise level drops, the sample quality improved.
 This is consistent with the observations made by~\citet{NCSNv220}, who showed that the score network \(S_{\theta}\) implicitly scales its output by the noise variance \(\sigma\).
-The proposed approach, with \(\z_t = 0\), performs the best.
+The proposed approach, with \(\z_t = \bm{0}\), performs the best.

-{\it {\bfseries Uniqueness of generated images}}: As the kernel-based discriminator directly operates on the target data, drawing batches of samples as centers in the RBF interpolator, an obvious question to ask is whether the discriminator-guided Langevin iterations convergence to unique samples \emph{not present in the dataset}.
-To verify this, we perform a \(k\)-nearest neighbor analysis, considering \(k=9\).
+{\it {\bfseries Uniqueness of generated images}}: As the kernel-based discriminator operates directly on the target data, drawing batches of samples as centers in the RBF interpolator, an obvious question to ask is whether the discriminator-guided Langevin iterations converge to unique samples \emph{not seen in the dataset}.
+To verify this, we perform a \(k\)-nearest neighbor analysis, considering \(k=9\) in the experiments.
 Figures~\ref{Fig_MNIST_KNN}--~\ref{Fig_CelebA_KNN} present the top-\(k\) neighbors of samples generated by the proposed images from each digit class of MNIST, SVHN, and CelebA datasets.
 The neighbors are found across all {\it digit} classes in the case of MNIST and SVHN.
-We observe that the proposed approach {\bf does not} memorize the target data.
-In the case of SVHN, considering the sample generated from {\it digit class 5} of {\it digit class 9}, we observe that the nearest neighbor is from a different class, indicative of the sampler's ability to interpolate between the classes seen as part of discriminator centers during sampling.
+It is clear from these results that the proposed approach {\bf does not} memorize the dataset.
+In the case of SVHN, considering the samples generated from {\it digit class 5} of {\it digit class 9}, we observe that the nearest neighbor is from a different class, indicative of the sampler's ability to interpolate between the classes seen as part of discriminator centers during sampling.